Vivekanand-R/AI-Product-Framework/AI Valuation Models/README.md

 <img width="1091" height="222" alt="image" src="https://github.com/user-attachments/assets/3d5b7ddd-fedf-448b-b538-5ff31e3d6523" />

 The new Agile version targets large-scale, complex settings like distributed and enterprise teams, emphasizing outcomes, value streams, continuous delivery, and user-centered design.
-Agile 2.0:- AI might go hand on hand in the next iterations natively, while 2.0 unlocks capabilities atleast now.
-A shift towards a native or near-native to 2.0 is likely, with the twin remaining staying connected forever.
+Agile 2.0:- 2.0 stands as a inspirational for many, latest version of Agile seems to be missing its original charm a bit.
+Hybrid approaches is good and informative, AI thinks lately, realitic, no AI job been scheduled.
+AI is experiencing reduced environmental capacity due to low model temperatures and is undergoing parameteric movement to its native in weeks, to handle other big challenges.
+Overall, Agile 2.0 framework delivers strong informational continued value along with its original charm, which AI and Organization gets Inspired.

 Agile can be applied in Cloud by using on-demand infrastructure to enable rapid experimentation and iteration.
 Cloud-native DevOps and CI/CD tools support continuous delivery and faster feedback.
 Collaboration and analytics services in the cloud help teams adapt quickly, scale, and improve continuously.